Seward Peninsula: Geography and ecology

 The Seward Peninsula has several rivers.
 The largest include the Koyuk, Kuzitrin, Niukluk, Fish, Tubuktilik, Kiwalik, Buckland and Agiupuk rivers.
-These play a vital role in the subsistence lifestyles of many peninsula residents and ease travel, hunting, and fishing.
+These play a vital role in the subsistence lifestyles of many peninsula residents and facilitate travel, hunting, and fishing.
 Most peninsula rivers have at least a small yearly run of several varieties of salmon, as well as Dolly Varden trout, Arctic grayling, whitefish of various species, northern pike, and burbot.
 Most rivers on the Seward Peninsula freeze in mid-October; spring break-up usually occurs in mid- to late May.

 The Seward Peninsula is the westernmost limit of distribution for the black spruce, Picea mariana, a dominant overstory species of the region.

 Alaska's reindeer herding was concentrated on the Seward Peninsula ever since the first shipment of reindeer were imported there from eastern Siberia in 1892.
 It was believed that migrating caribou could be prevented from mingling with the domesticated reindeer on the Peninsula because of the geography of the peninsula, thereby avoiding loss of reindeer that might wander off with caribou.
 However, in 1997 the domesticated reindeer joined the Western Arctic Caribou Herd on their summer migration and disappeared.

 Cape Prince of Wales, the westernmost point on the mainland of the Americas, is on the western tip.
 The cape is only 51 mi from Cape Dezhnev, the closest point on the Russian mainland.
 In August 2011 Russia announced an ambitious project to construct a rail tunnel under the Bering Strait, linking the Seward Peninsula in Alaska with the Chukchi Peninsula in Russia.
 If completed, the project would cost an estimated US$65 billion and would be the world's longest tunnel at 103 km long.